Music

 • Aimee Mann who is doing an extended tour of Montrei, to the joy of the locals.

-• Alder Johannes, né Reginald Douwait, of Middlesex, renowned mostly for his monobrow is a court favorite for Queen Diana, playing pianoforte in very dashing sequins.
+• Alder Johannes, né Reginald Douwait, of Middlesex, renowned mostly for his monobrow and for being openly gay is a court favorite for Queen Diana, playing pianoforte in very dashing sequins.

 • Angelita Diaz is an openly bisexual (in a relationship with novelist V.A.Howard) pop artist from Montrei, very popular in Montrei, Alta California, etc. who has just (in 2005) made a debut album in the NAL.